vegawidget/ggvega/src-ext/TypeScript/README.md

 # TypeScript part of ggvega

-This is the TypeScript part of ggvega.
-The goal of ggvega is to translate a ggplot2 object to a Vega-Lite specification.
-The R part of ggvega is to translate a ggplot2 object to a *ggschema* specification.
-The TypeScript part of ggvega is to translate a *ggschema* specification to a Vega-Lite specification.
+The purpose of this document is to introduce the TypeScript part of ggvega.
+This document will also summarize our work during the GSoC 2019 and the possible ways of extent our project.

 ## Google Summer of Code 2019